Discussing Torah matters because the Torah matters

 The Tower of Babel: Thoughts & Commentary

-The camera pans across an open plain and there we see a gathering of mankind.
+Our camera pans across an open plain where we see a gathering of all humankind.

-The most powerful among them tell the surrounding peoples, “Come, let us make bricks” (11:3).
+The powerful elite tell the surrounding peoples, “Come, let us make bricks” (11:3).
 And then, “Come, let us build a city with a tower that reaches to the heavens . . .
 We will make a name for ourselves” (11:4).
 God hears this and tells an army of angels, “Come, let us go down and confuse their language” (11:7).

 Here’s the tension: When the globalists call together a let’s go up!, the heavens call together a let’s go down!
 It’s like a battle scene where two impressive forces rush the field toward one another.
 Except, in this case, the battlefield is vertical.
 It’s heaven versus earth.
-Earth is advancing on heaven, looking to annex new territory for itself, but God organizes a counter-offensive to protect what is His.
-His heavenly army falls upon the earthly city, infiltrates their tower, and confuses the frequency of their communications.
+Earth is advancing on heaven, looking to annex new territory for itself, but God organizes a counter-offensive.
+His heavenly army falls upon the earthly city, infiltrates their tower, and confuses their communications.
 The people scatter.
-Their defeat is swift.
-God and His angels return to Heaven victorious.
+God and His angels return to Heaven.
 The credits roll and Psalm 89 plays...

 Let the heavens praise your wonders, O Lord,